 A must have food on the table in Central Asian countries no matter whether it is a breakfast, lunch or dinner – it is bread.
 Since ancient times, Kyrgyz people, like other peoples, respect bread as the product of greatest value, because bread is life.
 So called “nan” in Kyrgyz language, the bread serves not only as a food, but also has a special honor and customs in Kyrgyz culture.
 A special type of bread is baked in Karakol town, where locals have special techniques and secrets of crispy, delicious and flavorful bread!
 This is a total immersion in the culture and the treasure of its food.

 Kyrgyz Cultural Experience & Family Dinner

-Kyrgyz sense of hospitality is well known and you have the opportunity to enjoy it firsthand on this 2.5-
+The Kyrgyz sense of hospitality is world renown and you'll have the opportunity to enjoy it firsthand on this 2.5-